birchestx/m2SimpleDocker/README.md

 This is a local Magento 2 docker build.
 Nothing fancy, does what it says on the tin.

-I've not pushed it anyway, use at your own risk.
+I've not pushed it anywhere yet, use at your own risk.

 ## Kudos and Respect